Niezarm/HAMY-Addon/README.md

-Actual amount may be different, For reference and personal only.
+Actual amount may be different, For reference and personal use only.
 Not actual reading from TNB.